 I’m Mark Rubin.
-I have been a lawyer for almost 40 years.
+I have been a lawyer for more than 40 years.
 My primary practice areas have always included business and real estate matters, probate and estate and incapacity planning (including trust and estate litigation), and ethics and professional responsibility aka the law of lawyering.
 (More recently, as part-time General Counsel for Pima Medical Institute—a private, allied health, vocational school—I have learned much about education law.)
-I have been in Tucson for 59+ years.
+I have been in Tucson for 60+ years.
 I graduated from Beloit College and from the U of A College of Law.

 Hi there!
 I’m Leigh.
 I’ve been practicing law for more than 25 years.
 Early on I handled mental health and juvenile cases.
 For most of the last 20 years I have limited my practice to elder law matters, which includes probate—decedent’s estates, guardianships / conservatorships, and trust matters—and estate and incapacity planning.
 I graduated from the U of A College of Law; earlier, I got my bachelor’s degree from Wellesley College and an M.A. in Philosophy from New York University.

 Leigh and Mark have served clients for more than 65 years.
 In the world of elder law, we see lots of upset and strong feelings.
 Mark likens many disputes, after mom and dad are demented or dead, to sibling divorces.